Tuasan Falls is arguably the best waterfall on Camiguin Island!

-WHERE IS TUASAN FALLS IN CAMIGUIN
+WHERE IS TUASAN FALLS?

-HOW TO GET TO TUASAN FALLS
+HOW TO GET TO TUASAN FALLS CAMIGUIN

-I rented my scooter from Camiguin All In One for 350 pesos per day.
-They have many scooters to choose from and they can also help you to organise round the island tours in Camiguin.
+I rented my scooter from Camiguin All In One for 350 pesos per day with a full tank of gas.
+They have many scooters to choose from and they can also help you to organize round-the-island tours in Camiguin.

 A 30-minute tricycle ride from Mambajao to Catarman will cost around 200 pesos whereas the jeepney is only 40-50 pesos.